aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS/launch-templates.md

 ### Instance Profile - IAM

-The launch template must include an "instance profile" -- a set of IAM roles.
+The launch template must include an "instance profile" -- an IAM role.

 The instance profile must include *at least* the permissions of the default Karpenter node instance profile.
 See the default role, `KarpenterNodeRole`, in the full example below for more information.